SatDump/SatDump/README.md

 On Linux (or MacOS), building from source is recommended and no builds are currently provided.

-Here are some generic Debian build instructions.
+Here are some generic (Debian-oriented) build instructions.

 ```
 # Linux: Install dependencies